carpentries/maintainer-onboarding/episodes/02-skills.md

 * Dismiss or identify outdated information
 * Create a live FAQ section

-> ## Reflecting on Inclusivity
+> ## Reflecting on Inclusivity (5 min)
-> Pick one of the points above and be prepared to discuss how
-> you feel the Carpentry community does overall in meeting this
+> How do you feel the Carpentry community does overall in meeting these
-> recommendation.
+> recommendations?
 Can you identify ways in which we could improve?
 {: .challenge}

-> ## Discussion (10 min)
+> ## Discussion (15 min)
-> In your breakout groups, share your thoughts on the points you
+> In breakout groups, discuss any of the following questions based on your pre-readings.
+Please make sure you are taking notes in the Etherpad:
-> selected.
-Add your notes to the Etherpad.
-{: .discussion}

-> ## Discussion
-> With your breakout group, discuss your responses to the preparatory homework above.
-> Add your notes to the Etherpad.
+> * How can you balance saying no and being inclusive?
+What practices can help with this?
+> * How might the factors discussed in the Motivation and Demotivation episode influence the way we interact with contributors?
+> * How might the contributing guidelines influence how a contributor contributes to your lesson?
+How can you use them effectively as a Maintainer?
+> * How might you implement the suggestions in “Learning to Say No” as a Maintainer?
 > > ## Solution
 > > * Teach Most Useful First - we can (and should) politely turn down contributions that take the material out of the scope of the novice learner or that involve unnecessary and distracting technical detail.
 > > * Actual Time - everything will probably take longer for learners than it does for you.
 Limit new additions to the materials and encourage cutting material where needed.